-Making a method static in Java is an important decision .
-Though, static keyword is one of the fundamental concepts, many times programmers gets confused to make a particular method static or not.
-In Java programming, main motivation for making a method static is convenience.
-You can call a static method without creating any object, just by using it's class name.
+Making a method static in Java is an important decision.
+Though, static keyword is one of the fundamental concepts, many times programmers get confused to make a particular method static or not.
+In Java programming, the main motivation for making a method static is convenience.
+You can call a static method without creating any object, just by using its class name.
 So if you need a method, which you want to call directly by class name, make that method static.
-Utility classes e.g. java.lang.Math or StringUtils, are good examples of classes, which uses static methods.
-Before making a method static, you should look into limitation of static methods as well, as you can not override static method in Java.
+Utility classes e.g. java.lang.Math or StringUtils are good examples of classes, which use static methods.
+Before making a method static, you should look into the limitations of static methods as well, as you can not override static methods in Java

 By keeping these properties in mind, we can make few rules, which will help to decide when to make a method static in Java and when to use them.

-In this Java article, we will learn more about benefits and limitation of making a method static, and also see couple of examples of static methods from JDK to learn when and how to use static method in Java.
+In this Java article, we will learn more about the benefits and limitations of making a method static, and also see a couple of examples of static methods from JDK to learn when and how to use the static methods in Java.

 When you see a static method in Java code, What do you assume?
-What reasoning and assumptions a reader make, when he sees a static method?
-This is important to learn to ensure we are using static method correctly.
+What reasoning and assumptions does a reader make when he sees a static method?
+This is important to learn to ensure we are using the static method correctly.

-1) Static method doesn't modify state of object.
-Since state of object is maintained as instance variables, and Java doesn't allow non static variables on static context.
-Modern days IDE like Netbeans also shows static method in italics to differentiate it from other methods.
+1) Static method doesn't modify the state of the object.
+Since the state of an object is maintained as instance variables, and Java doesn't allow non-static variables in the static context.
+Modern days IDE like Netbeans also shows a static method in italics to differentiate it from other methods.

 2) Static method mostly operates on arguments, almost all static method accepts arguments, perform some calculation and return value.